nextbreakpoint/infrastructure-as-code/README.md

 - [OpenVPN](https://openvpn.net) for creating a secure connection to private machines

 The infrastructure is based on Docker containers running on a [Docker Swarm](https://docs.docker.com/engine/swarm/) cluster which includes several EC2 machines.
 Most of the machines are created within a private network and they are reachable via VPN connection, using OpenVPN, or via SSH, using a bastion machine.
-Some machines are created within a public network and they are reachable via ip address.
-The private machines can be reached using an internet-facing load balancer or a proxy server running in a public subnet.
+Some machines are created within a public network and they are reachable via the same VPN/SSH method, however they can serve web traffic on port 80 or 443 using their public ip address.
+The private machines can also be reached using an internet-facing load balancer or a proxy server running in a public subnet.

 The infrastructure is managed by using [Docker](https://www.docker.com), [Terraform](https://www.terraform.io) and [Packer](https://www.packer.io).